 Leading CBEC player Youkeshu 有棵树 had over 300 accounts shut down by Amazon.
 Tianze Information Co. 天泽信息, Youkeshu’s parent company, saw its revenue drop by 64 percent to C¥423 million in H1 2022 after a loss of C¥949 million in H1 2021.
 Other firms, such as Tongtuo Technology Co. 通拓科技, have been fined tens of million yuan by PayPal due to violations of platform rules and IP infringements.

 Although a few leading CBEC players can scale up their R&D spending, still more, lacking funds, seem stuck at the bottom of global value chains.
 Lack of added value and rising local production costs is speeding up their exit from the market.
-More recent data indicate that a few publicly listed CBEC firms have reported a slight revenue recovery in Q3 2022.
-However, waning overseas demand amid global economic downturn and persisting inflation is expected to weigh on e-commerce exporters.
+Data indicate that a few publicly listed CBEC firms have reported a slight revenue recovery in H2 2022.
+At Q1 2023, the first full quarter since the PRC’s reopening, CBEC giants like Alibaba, JD.com and Vipshop all reported a modest increase in revenue.
+However, waning overseas demand amid global economic downturn and persisting inflation is expected to weigh on e-commerce exporters in future.

 setting up independent website